Hello! Who are you and what are you working on?

 I had no expertise in skincare, but I had research and the love of learning something new.

 I tried different techniques.
 I studied up on good labeling practices.
 I wanted to do it right from the beginning.
 I asked questions.
 I joined a business group, which has a robust facebook group, a great mentor and a great group of makers to learn from and lean on.
-I joined another business group to give me different perspectives.
+I go to local Chamber events and online networking groups to give me different perspectives.

 Starting this business changed my life.
 It opened doors.
 It introduced me not only to some of the best people in the world through my customers and business groups but I learned so much about myself, too.